Curriculum Overview 2021 - 2022

-All Key Stage 3 students study at least one Modern Foreign Language, starting with French in Year 7.
-Year 8 students continue to study French, but also take an additional language, (Arabic, Spanish or Urdu).
+For Languages, All Year 7 students are taught French.
+In Year 8, students study another language: one of Arabic, Spanish or Urdu, in addition to French.
+In Year 9 students study one language.
 At the end of Year 8 students make a choice as to which one of the two languages they wish to continue to study in Year 9.

 As students in Key Stage 4 choose their preferred route for post 16 pathways, a comprehensive IAG (Information, Advice and Guidance) programme supports them.
 This involves tutors, one to one conversations and an extensive offer of information sessions and meetings, and events.

-All students have four hours of statutory PE/ Games a fortnight; the school regards participation in sport as vital both as part of a healthy lifestyle and for developing self-discipline.
+All students have four hours of statutory PE a fortnight; the school regards participation in sport as vital both as part of a healthy lifestyle and for developing self-discipline.